 It’s no secret that the American dollar is much stronger than the Indian rupee.
 What a lot of borrowers in the U.S. who are repaying loans in India don’t think about, though, is how the exchange rate is increasing the cost of their student loans.
-Every time you make a payment back to India, you’re paying the exchange rate on top of it, and over the lifetime of a loan, those extra costs could accumulate into the thousands of dollars.
+Every time you make a payment back to India, you’re paying the exchange rate on top of it, and over the lifetime of a loan, those extra costs could accumulate into thousands of dollars.

 Variable Interest Rates Can (and Probably Will) Cost You More

 State Bank of India only offers its student borrowers variable interest rates.
 This means the interest you pay back can and will change month-to-month, either dropping below the average or, more times than not, rising above it.
-The worst part of this, though, is that it does not negatively impact SBI, just it’s borrowers.
+The worst part of this, though, is that it does not negatively impact SBI, just its borrowers.

 3 Signs You Need to Refinance Your Student Loans

 This is the most telling sign that it is time to refinance.
 A high interest rate pushes up your monthly repayments unnecessarily.
-If you suspect you can get a better interest rate with another lender (especially if your loan is with SBI bank and you can get a better rate in the U.S.), it is definitely time to consider refinancing!
+If you suspect you can get a better interest rate with another lender (especially if your loan is with SBI and you can get a better rate in the U.S.), it is definitely time to consider refinancing!

 2. Your Repayment Terms are Unfavorable

-If your current monthly repayments are killing your cash flow and causing too much stress, you might want to reconsider refinancing to get a better monthly repayment.
-If you refinance over a longer period, your monthly repayments will be lower (but you might still pay more interest over time).
+If your current monthly repayments are killing your cash flow and causing too much financial stress, you might want to consider refinancing to get a better monthly repayment.
+If you refinance over a longer period, your monthly repayments will be lower (but you might pay more interest over time).
 If you get a better interest rate, your monthly repayment will be better and you’ll be saving money in the long run.

 Can You Refinance State Bank of India Student Loans in the U.S.?

-So, you’ve taken the decision to refinance your SBI loan and you want to make use of an American lender.
+So, you’ve taken the decision to refinance your SBI loan and want to make use of an American lender.
 Is this even possible?
 The answer is YES!

 Why It’s So Hard for Visa Holders to Refinance at American Banks?

-Let’s take a look why you might face a few difficult obstacles in trying to refinance with American banks.
+Let’s take a look at why you might face a few difficult obstacles in trying to refinance with American banks.

 Fortunately, there are lenders like Stilt who looks at factors other than your residency to determine whether you are eligible.